stress mastery for moms

 If I’m feeling anxious and fearful, I’m not going to be able to complete a task as well. -Katie Kimball

-How you can Control Your Stress Response
+How You Can Control Your Stress Response

 • 8:38: The great news is that we can control our stress response.
 The key is that it’s not from the top down.
 Telling yourself to stop stressing out is not going to be effective in the long run.
 If we can speak to the lower parts of our brain and work from the bottom up we are more likely to be successful.